CrispyCroissant/SPQN-Coup-Simulator/README.md

 ---

 #### To-do:
-* Add a multiplying factor that influences probability (4 supporters will increase probability, no matter who they are)
+* Add a multiplying factor that influences probability (e.g. 4 supporters will increase probability, no matter who they are)